sderosiaux/every-single-day-i-tldr/README.md

 - I'm writing articles on my [blog](https://www.sderosiaux.com/) about these topics.

+# 29-01-2023

+- https://medium.com/clear-street/switching-to-protobuf-from-avro-on-kafka-3f139c5abf88 Switching to Protobuf (from Avro) on Kafka

 # 22-01-2023

 - https://betterprogramming.pub/journey-of-a-frontend-monorepo-what-i-learned-d6a0d142803f Journey of a Frontend Monorepo: Here’s What I Learned